SecurityBong/DomainChecker/README.md

 chmod +x the script
 Just run the script and it will ask if any dependency need to install.
 Just press y and voila...!!!!!!!!

+I have tried to manage the false negatives into minimum level.

 ![image](https://github.com/SecurityBong/DomainChecker/assets/52169190/afe470a7-32ba-4a29-a262-2982fef59828)